BND Hamburger Icon

 Usability

 There are plenty of ways to set up and use Veriato, with a variety of hosted or on-premises deployments.
 Installation is straightforward on any device, while the interface is reminiscent of older versions of Windows.
-It’s dated at times but always straightforward to use, with the productivity metrics easy to interpret at a glance.
-We do have to highlight the lack of iOS compatibility as an issue, a baffling one considering Android device monitoring is offered.
-However, it’s good to see printer and USB monitoring are incorporated.
+It feels dated at times, but it’s always straightforward to use and the productivity metrics are easy to interpret at a glance.
+We have to highlight the lack of iOS compatibility as an issue, though, which is baffling considering Veriato offers Android device monitoring.
+It’s good to see that printer and USB monitoring are incorporated.

 Veriato Features